 This video opens with a statement reading “There are over 1 million youth lost on the streets of America,” which seems like more of an indictment of the US educational system considering that those teens ought to be able to read a goddamn map.

 This is a somewhat confusing, possibly glorifying look at runaway teens.
 Prior to seeing this as a kid, I hadn’t considered running away from home a viable option, but Soul Asylum makes a compelling case for why it is.
 And while I recognize that it is probably in poor taste to make fun of a video featuring pictures of real-life runaways, that hasn’t stopped us here at BannedCast before.

-Most importantly, it seems a little presumptuous to declare that all of those missing teens showcased in this video necessarily ran away from home to become prostitutes.
-One would think that at least a few were murdered and buried in a shallow grave, and they would no doubt resent the suggestion that they’re turning tricks on skid row.
+More importantly, it seems a little presumptuous to declare that all of the missing teens showcased in this video necessarily ran away from home to become prostitutes.
+One would have to think that at least a few were murdered and buried in a shallow grave, and I believe they would resent the suggestion that they’re turning tricks on skid row.

 You know how in my comments to an earlier video, I mentioned the “basis” of the seminal Kriss Kross/Another Bad Creation beef?
 Well, that of course called to mind this cornerstone of pop music, the 90s answer to ABBA.
 As if anyone was asking the question.
 We weren’t.
 Because some questions are better left unanswered, such as this one.
 I’m sorry to include it on the list, I promise the next one will be less irritating.